-After the record breaking launch of Stratos II+ on October of 2015 the ambitions to go even further are growing faster than ever within DARE.
-However as higher altitudes are being reached it becomes more and more important to guarantee that the rocket is following a straight flight path.
-This is not only to maximize the apogee altitude, but also to minimize the ground track in order to keep the landing area as small as possible.
-This leads to the need of creating a control system capable of guiding the rocket safely and reliably during the first few crucial seconds of flight, where even small disturbances are able to significantly influence the flight path of the rocket.
+After the record-breaking launch of Stratos II+ in October 2015, the ambitions to go even further are growing faster than ever within DARE.
+However, as higher altitudes are being reached it becomes more and more important to guarantee that the rocket is following a straight flight path.
+This is not only to maximize the apogee altitude but also to minimize the ground track in order to keep the landing area as small as possible.
+This leads to the need of creating a control system capable of stabilising the rocket safely and reliably during the first few crucial seconds of flight, where even small disturbances are able to significantly influence the flight path of the rocket.

 Minor Aim and Content

 The aim of the 2017-2018 DARE Minor is to design, manufacture and test a thrust vector control (TVC) system.
-The current plan is to develop this technology using an already tried and tested propulsion system, most likely some version of the DHX-4 Phoenix hybrid rocket engine.
-This will be to minimize the actual time spent getting the engine to operate properly, granting more time to developing the actual TVC system.
-The entire process, starting with conceptual design and ending with final testing will be performed by the participants of the minor.
+The engine that is planned to be used for the design of this system is a slightly modified version of the Phoenix DHX-4 engine, named to be the Phoenix+.
+This engine will be used to minimize the actual time spent getting the engine to operate properly, granting more time to developing the actual TVC system.
+The entire process, starting with a literature study and ending with final testing will be performed by the participants of the minor.

 General learning goals

 - Design, develop, improve, test and produce/build parts of a new experimental rocket

 - Describe how rockets are developed and built

 - Describe, design and use an engine test bench for rocket engine testing